bigsk1/voice-chat-ai/README.md

 ## Features

-- **Supports both OpenAI and Ollama language models**: Choose the model that best fits your needs.
+- **Supports OpenAI, xAI or Ollama language models**: Choose the model that best fits your needs.
 - **Provides text-to-speech synthesis using XTTS or OpenAI TTS or ElevenLabs**: Enjoy natural and expressive voices.
 - **No typing needed, just speak**: Hands-free interaction makes conversations smooth and effortless.
 - **Analyzes user mood and adjusts AI responses accordingly**: Get personalized responses based on your mood.